 Foundation track CONSTRAINT

-One encoder, three tracks.
+One encoder, four tracks.

 EncoderShared · frozen or fine-tuned